Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Real-Time Regulation of MS-WQM via Model Predictive Control and McCormick Relaxations

 To concatenate these rates of change in \eqref{eq:NDEMcC}, $\Delta \vz$ is assembled to the vector of systems decision inputs to be optimally chosen within the envelopes defined by \eqref{eq:McC}.
 Eventually, we reach an the augmented state-space representation in \eqref{eq:McCMPC}.

 This augmented representation can be abstractly rewritten as, $\vx_a(t+1)={\m\Phi}_a \vx_a(t+1)+{\mat{\Gamma}}_a \Delta\vu_a(t)$.
-To avoid redundancy, integrating this equality into WQC-MPC formation follows same approach in \cite{wang2022model} reaching the final QP \cite[Eq.
+To avoid redundancy, integrating this equality into WQC-MPC formation follows the same approach of \cite{wang2022model} reaching the final QP \cite[Eq.
 (38)]{wang2022model}.
 On another note, the added constraints expressed in \eqref{eq:McC} are incorporated in the constraints on the optimization variables.